thewheat/Intercom-Test-App-for-Cordova/Readme.md

    cordova platform add android
    cordova run android
    ```
-- Add plugin (this should be automatically done in the first step but if not, manuall add Intercom Cordova plugin https://github.com/intercom/intercom-cordova )
+- Add plugins (this should be automatically done in the first step but if not, manually add Intercom Cordova plugin https://github.com/intercom/intercom-cordova )
     `cordova plugin add cordova-plugin-intercom`
+    `cordova plugin add https://github.com/intercom/phonegap-plugin-push.git --variable SENDER_ID="YOUR_SENDER_ID"`
 - In `config.xml` configure the following preference values
     - `intercom-app-id`
     - `intercom-ios-api-key`
     - `intercom-android-api-key`
+    - `SENDER_ID` for Android push notifications
 - In the app, in the settings page configure
    - Secure Mode Secret Key if using secure Mode
    - GCM Sender ID if using Android push notifications/messages